Shayla Lawson: Biography

-Lawson grew up in Kentucky and "set down her roots in its slam poetry scene" before majoring in Architecture at the University of Kentucky, where she gave the 2005 Breathitt Lecture, "My Ancestor Antenna: Hair and Its Relation to African-American Identity Across the Diaspora."
-After graduating, Lawson worked as an architect for some time before pursuing her MFA at Indiana University, where she worked as the nonfiction editor of the Indiana Review and for the Graduate Mentoring Center.
-Lawson published her debut collection, A Speed Education in Human Being, in 2013, the chapbook Pantone, of which each poem was printed on its own card, in 2016, and the book I Think I'm Ready to See Frank Ocean in 2018.
-She received the 2017 Oregon Literary Fellowship and Honorable Mention in the 2017 Cave Canem Poetry Prize.
+Lawson grew up in Kentucky and entered the slam poetry scene there before majoring in Architecture at the University of Kentucky, where they gave the 2005 Breathitt Lecture, "My Ancestor Antenna: Hair and Its Relation to African-American Identity Across the Diaspora."
+After graduating, Lawson worked as an architect for some time before pursuing their MFA at Indiana University Bloomington, where they worked as the nonfiction editor of the Indiana Review and for the Graduate Mentoring Center.
+Lawson published their debut collection, A Speed Education in Human Being, in 2013, the chapbook Pantone, of which each poem was printed on its own card, in 2016, and the book I Think I'm Ready to See Frank Ocean in 2018.
+They received the 2017 Oregon Literary Fellowship and Honorable Mention in the 2017 Cave Canem Poetry Prize.
 Lawson succeeded Daniel Hall as the poet in residence at Amherst College beginning in the 2018-19 academic year.

-In 2021, Shayla Lawson appeared on Storybound (podcast) reading two excerpts from her book, This Is Major, with music by MAITA.
+In 2021, Shayla Lawson appeared on Storybound (podcast) reading two excerpts from their book This Is Major, with music by MAITA.